oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - Allan Zhou (@AllanYangZhou)
 - Xinyu Wu (@wxyxinyu)

-The following may be mentors:
-- Barnabas Makonda (@MAKOSCAFEE)

 The following are partial mentors (will not be assigned a student, but will help other mentors when possible):
 - Bren Briggs (@bbriggs)